Documentary requirements may either be submitted personally or via postal mail.

 POLO cannot endorse nor recommend any Philippine Recruitment Agency.

 Interested companies may browse the POEA website for the list of recruitment agencies.

 For OWWA Membership, you may download the application form on this link and send it along with the documentary requirements and payment through post mail.

 For those who prefer to acquire their respective OECs in the Philippines, they may avail of the verification procedure of the POLO before going home to the Philippines to ensure that they are prepared with the appropriate documentary requirements for the POEA; either through post mail submission to POLO or personal appearance.

 If both of the signatories were present in the Philippines during the time of signing, POLO will accept Philippine Notarization.
 Please attach copies of the Philippine Immigration stamp on the passport of the Company Representative.

 If the document was signed in Japan by either one of the parties or both, POLO Tokyo will require a Japanese Notarization.

 Currently, the only category allowed for Multiple Accreditation is Hiring Household Workers for the National Strategic Special Zones.

-For all other categories, the rule only allows a Foreign Principal to partner with maximum of two (2) PRAs.
+For all other categories, the rule only allows a Foreign Principal to partner with a maximum of two (2) PRAs.

-Per Section 104, b. of the 2016 Revised POEA Rules and Regulations, an accreditation may be revoked upon written mutual agreement by the principal/employer and the licensed recruitment agency to terminate the agreement.
+Per Section 104, b. of the 2016 Revised POEA Rules and Regulations, accreditation may be revoked upon written mutual agreement by the principal/employer and the licensed recruitment agency to terminate the agreement.